sushimizu/GroceryTech/README.md

     Clone this repository to your computer.
 You can find this repository at https://github.com/sushimizu/GroceryTech .
 These instructions will assume you clone it to a directory called GroceryTech.

-    Copy the .env.example file to .env and add the required values by following the directions in the files.

     Run GroceryTech.sql to setup and add starter data to the database.

     You can access the application at 127.0.0.1:5000 or localhost:5000.